smart-on-fhir/health-cards-dev-tools/README.md

                 Usage: shc-validator [options]

                 Options:
-                  -v, --version             display specification and tool version -p, --path <path>         path of the file to validate.
-Can be repeated for the qr and qrnumeric types, to provide multiple file chunks
+                  -v, --version              display specification and tool version -p, --path <path>          path of the file(s) to validate.
+Can be repeated for the qr and qrnumeric types, to provide multiple file chunks (default: [])
                   -t, --type <type>          type of file to validate (choices: "fhirbundle", "jwspayload", "jws", "healthcard", "qrnumeric", "qr", "jwkset")
                   -l, --loglevel <loglevel>  set the minimum log level (choices: "debug", "info", "warning", "error", "fatal", default: "warning")
-                  -o, --logout <path>       output path for log (if not specified log will be printed on console) -k, --jwkset <key>        path to trusted issuer keys -h, --help                display help for command
+                  -o, --logout <path>        output path for log (if not specified log will be printed on console) -k, --jwkset <key>         path to trusted issuer key set -h, --help                 display help for command

 For example, to validate a `data.smart-health-card` file, call: